harikt/aurav2book/manuscript/di.md

 > N.b.: Read this chapter carefully.
 You may want to revisit this chapter often in your development.

 Dependency injection is not a hard subject.
-You would have already worked on this.
+You may have already worked on this.

 Let us take a pseudo example of a `PostService`.